 President Andrzej Duda: strong voice in debate

-In an interview with Television Trwam on 25 April 2025, President Andrzej Duda unequivocally condemned the procedure, calling it
+In an interview with Television Trwam 25 April 2025.
+President Andrzej Duda explicitly condemned the procedure, calling it

 "the murder of an unborn child" and "barbaric".